FasterXML/jackson-databind/README.md

       <version>2.0.0</version>
     </dependency>

-or download jars from Maven repository or [Download page](wiki.fasterxml.com/JacksonDownload)
+or download jars from Maven repository or [Download page](wiki.fasterxml.com/JacksonDownload).
+Core jar is a functional OSGi bundle, with proper import/export declarations.

 Since package also depends on '''jackson-core''' and '''jackson-databind''' packages, you will need to download these if not using Maven; and you may also want to add them as Maven dependency to ensure that compatible versions are used.
 If so: